The Cisco Nexus Switches make it simpler to connect and manage disparate data center resources with software-defined networking (SDN).

 Nexus Switches provide a quick and dependable switching infrastructure aimed at giving users the high performance needed for the virtualized environment in next-generation data centers.
 They offer continuous system operations and transport freedom, I/O consolidation, as well as the delivery of advanced networking capabilities, such as high availability, hitless In-Service Software Upgrades (ISSU), etc.

-All switches in Nexus family support recently announced Cisco smart licenses which allows all licenses to be managed from CSSM which is a central platform.
+About Cisco Nexus Switch License, all switches in this family support recently announced Cisco smart licenses which allows all licenses to be managed from CSSM which is a central platform.
 Moreover, Cisco offers licensing solutions for highly-secure network infrastructure like Cisco Nexus PLR license which simply register all product instances with no connectivity to the internet.